Magnitude homology of enriched categories and metric spaces: Magnitudes of enriched categories and metric spaces

 \begin{thm}[{\cite[Lemma 1.12]{leinster:ec-cat} and~\cite[Proposition 1.4.1]{leinster:magnitude}}] If $X$ and $X'$ are equivalent $\V$-categories, and $X$ has a weighting, a coweighting, or has magnitude, then so does $X'$. \end{thm} \begin{proof} In the cited references this is proven under the assumption that all natural numbers are invertible in $\k$, so that the total weight on one isomorphism class in $X$ can be divided equally among all objects in the corresponding isomorphism class of $X'$.
 But this is unnecessary: we can simply choose one representative of the latter isomorphism class to give all the weight to. \end{proof}

 \begin{thm}[{\cite[Proposition 2.4]{leinster:ec-cat} and~\cite[Proposition 1.4.1]{leinster:magnitude}}] If $X$ and $X'$ are equivalent and both have magnitude, then $\mg X = \mg{X'}$. \end{thm}

-Equivalence-invariance is not the only additional generality of \cref{defn:mag2} over \cref{defn:mag}.
-For instance,~\cite[Examples 4.3 and 4.5]{bl:ec-div} are skeletal categories that have magnitude in the sense of \cref{defn:mag2}, but not M\"{o}bius inversion.
-But we will not be very concerned with such examples in this paper, as our main criterion for relating magnitude homology to magnitude implies that the category has M\"{o}bius inversion (\cref{thm:hmag}).
+Not every category with magnitude in the sense of \cref{defn:mag2} is even equivalent to one with M\"{o}bius inversion (\cref{defn:mag}).
+For instance,~\cite[Examples 4.3 and 4.5]{bl:ec-div} are skeletal categories having magnitude but not M\"{o}bius inversion.
+However, we will not be very concerned with such examples in this paper, as our main criterion for relating magnitude homology to magnitude implies that the category has M\"{o}bius inversion (\cref{thm:hmag}).